aringadre76/aringadre76.github.io/README.md

 # Arin Gadre - Portfolio Website

-A modern React portfolio website built with Vite and deployed on GitHub Pages.
+just my portfolio website code, check it out if you wanna ;)

 ## 🚀 Tech Stack
 - **React 19** with TypeScript